Greewil/version-update-helper/README.md

             [--check-git-diff]       to automatically increase version only if current branch has git difference with HEAD..origin/MAIN_BRANCH_NAME.
+And if there is no git difference vuh will not modify your current version if your current version is the same as main version.
+                                     This parameter can't be used with '--dont-check-git-diff'.
+            [--dont-check-git-diff]  if this parameter was used vuh will require to increse version anyway.
+                                     Suggesting to use this parameter to force increasing version when your project configuration expects to increase versions only when there is git diff.
-And if there is no git difference vuh will not modify your current version if your current version is the same as main version. uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account This parameter can't be use with '-vp' parameter!
+                                     This parameter can't be used with '--check-git-diff'. uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account This parameter can't be use with '-vp' parameter!